MorningLightMountain713/FluxVault/README.md

 When running the agent in primary mode for proxying, set the `--registrar` flag.

 When running the agent in sub-agent mode for proxying, set the `--subordinate` flag.
-By default all sub-agents expect the component name to be "fluxvault" of the primary agent.
+By default all sub-agents expect the component name to be "fluxagent" of the primary agent.
 If it's different you can set this on the sub-agent via the `--primary-agent-name` switch

 There is an example of how to do this in the examples/compose/demo directory